xamarin/xamarin-forms-samples/UserInterface/ListView/Interactivity/README.md

 ---
-name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Interactivity'
+name: 'Xamarin.Forms - ListView Interactivity'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement interactivity in ListView.
-Implementations for XAML and C...'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement interactivity in ListView #ui'
 page_type: sample
 languages:
 - csharp